Expert Technicians Servicing Any Brand

 Basic homeowner’s insurance covers your home’s structure and your belongings if there is a storm, fire, flood, or other event that causes serious damage.
 Realtors often push for whole home warranties to help homeowners cover the costs of other problems in their homes, such as malfunctioning HVAC units or appliances.

-While a whole home warranty may seem like an easy solution to wary homeowners, many warranty providers have found ways to weasel out of paying for appliances and HVAC equipment that breaks down.
+Not all home warranties are created equally.
+In fact, many providers have found ways to weasel out of paying for appliances and HVAC equipment that breaks down.
 Many home warranty providers don’t grant homeowners the funds to pay-in-full for the repairs or replacements that homeowners need, and in some cases, providers will refuse to pay for any part of the appliance’s repair or replacement.
-In these cases, the warranties will be an additional cost to the replacement or repair of the appliances, so customers don’t save any money.

 Cost of a Whole Home Warranty